Kintyre/ksconf/docs/source/dyn/cli.rst

                             Save the shell script output to this file.
 If not provided, the output is written to standard output.
       -u, --update          Assume that the REST entities already exist.
-By default output assumes stanzas are being created.
+By default, output assumes stanzas are being created.
       -D, --delete          Remove existing REST entities.
 This is a destructive operation.
-In this mode, stanzas attributes are unnecessary and ignored.
+In this mode, stanza attributes are unnecessary and ignored.
 NOTE: This works for 'local' entities only; the default folder cannot be updated.
       --url URL             URL of Splunkd.
 Default: https://localhost:8089 --app APP             Set the namespace (app name) for the endpoint --user USER           Deprecated.
 Use --owner instead.
       --owner OWNER         Set the object owner.
-Typically the default of 'nobody' is ideal if you want to share the configurations at the app-level.
+Typically, the default of 'nobody' is ideal if you want to share the configurations at the app-level.
       --conf TYPE           Explicitly set the configuration file type.
-By default this is derived from CONF, but sometime it's helpful set this explicitly.
-Can be any valid Splunk conf file type, example include 'app', 'props', 'tags',
+By default, this is derived from CONF, but sometimes it's helpful to set this explicitly.
+Can be any valid Splunk conf file type.
+Examples include: 'app', 'props', 'tags', 'savedsearches', etc.
-                            'savedsearches', and so on.
       --extra-args EXTRA_ARGS
                             Extra arguments to pass to all CURL commands.
 Quote arguments on the command line to prevent confusion